-The beneficiary and Tailored Care Manager/Care Coordinator review with the team all issues that were identified during the assessment processes.
+The beneficiary and care coordinator / Tailored Plan Care Manager review with the team all issues that were identified during the assessment processes.
 Information is presented in draft plan form.
 Information is organized in a way that allows the beneficiary to work with the team and have open discussion regarding issues to begin action planning.
 The planning meeting also includes a discussion about monitoring the beneficiary's services, supports and health/safety issues.
 During the planning meeting decisions are made regarding team members responsibilities for service implementation and monitoring.
-While the Tailored Care Manager/Care Coordinator is responsible for overall monitoring of the ISP and the beneficiary's situation, other team members, including the beneficiary and community supports, may be assigned monitoring responsibilities.
+While the care coordinator / Tailored Plan Care Management is responsible for overall monitoring of the ISP and the beneficiary's situation, other team members, including the beneficiary and community supports, may be assigned monitoring responsibilities.